DLR-FT/a653rs-router/README.md

 running an echo client and one running an echo server.
 The client will send an echo request using virtual link 1 and the server, after processing the message, will respond with an echo reply using virtual link 2.
-Run either `test-run- echo-scoped` to run the example using apex-linux and UDP sockets, or `test-run- echo-cora` to run the example using LithOS on XNG on two CoraZ7 boards that are connected using UART.
+Run either `test-run- echo-scoped` to run the example using apex-linux and UDP sockets, or `test-run-echo-cora` to run the example using LithOS on XNG on two CoraZ7 boards that are connected using UART.

 ## Logging